TUDelft-IMAP-IGS/.github/profile/README.md

 A description of all principles of IMAP-IGS, the full terminology and formal definitions can be found at [`TUDelft-IMAP-IGS_overview.pdf`](./TUDelft-IMAP-IGS_overview.pdf).

-For an overview of how the IMAP design-decision optimisation relates to other optimisation methods (MILP or MIP) see [`Optimisation landscape.pdf`](./Optimisation_landscape.pdf) included in this repository.
+For an overview of how IMAP design-decision optimisation relates to other optimisation methods MILP and MIP, see [`Optimisation landscape.pdf`](./Optimisation_landscape.pdf) included in this repository.
+How IMAP relates to the min-max optimisation method can be found in (Wolfert, 2023 - [odesys.nl](https://odesys.nl/))

 [![Optimisation landscape](./Optimisation_landscape.jpg)](./Optimisation_landscape.pdf)